kxynos/cs-bolt-p-glitching/CH2/01-pin_software_setup.md

 pip3 install pyserial
 ```

-Setup serial comms permissions(add current user to the `dailout` group, exit and loging again for it to apply):
+Setup serial comms permissions(add current user to the `dailout` group, exit and logging again for it to apply):
 ```
 sudo usermod -a -G dialout $USER logout
 ```

-Check that `dailout` group is present:
+After logging in again, check that `dailout` group is present:
 ```
 groups
 ```